NREL/HPC/docs/Friendly_User/Applications/vasp.md

 ### Building VASP

-We recomend building vasp with a full intel toolchain and launching with the cray-mpich-abi at runtime.
+We recommend building vasp with a full intel toolchain and launching with the cray-mpich-abi at runtime.
 Additionally, you should build on a compute node so that you have the same architecture as at runtime:
 ```
 salloc -N 1 -p standard -t TIME -A ACCOUNT
 ```